Anglo-Dutch Treaty of 1824: Implications

-The Anglo-Dutch Treaty of 1824 officially demarcated two territories: Malaya, which was ruled by the United Kingdom, and the Dutch East Indies, which was ruled by the Netherlands.
-The successor states of Malaya are Malaysia and Singapore and the successor state of the Dutch East Indies is Indonesia.
+The Anglo-Dutch Treaty of 1824 officially demarcated two territories: Malaya, which was ruled by the United Kingdom; and the Dutch East Indies, which was ruled by the Netherlands.
+The successor states of Malaya are Malaysia and Singapore, and the successor state of the Dutch East Indies is Indonesia.
 The line that separated the spheres of influence between the British and the Dutch ultimately became the border between Indonesia and Malaysia (with a small segment becoming the border between Indonesia and Singapore).
-The subsequent colonial influence also affected the Malay language that was commonly spoken as a regional language between these islands diverging into Malaysian and Indonesian variants.
+The subsequent colonial influence also affected the Malay language that was commonly spoken as a regional language between these islands, diverging into Malaysian and Indonesian variants.

-The treaty came while the influence of the British East India Company was waning, and the individual merchant was gaining more influence in Britain.
-The emphasis on territory and sphere of influence was consistent with former EIC policies in India and elsewhere.
-During the four-year negotiations, the existence of Singapore strongly started to favour the new independent merchants and their houses.
-As that came at the heels of the termination of the monopoly the EIC had on the area, the subsequent rise of Singapore as a free port and the first example of the new British free-trade imperialism can be seen as a direct result on the confirmation of its status in the treaty.